Editorial Guidelines

 - Maintain ArchUp’s editorial tone, public integrity, and clear separation between editorial and sponsored content.

 ArchUp treats the platform as a living archive.
-Corrections and updates are part of our responsibility toward accuracy and public trust.
+Corrections and updates are part of our responsibility toward accuracy and public trust, and apply to both editors and external contributors.

 - Mandatory Corrections: Documented factual errors such as incorrect project names, locations, dates, client names, or technical data must be corrected promptly once verified.

-- Editorial Judgment: Requests to change tone, add praise, include or remove names, or shift the angle of an article are optional and subject to editorial decision.
-The editor may accept or decline such requests.
+- Editorial Judgment: Requests to change tone, add praise, emphasize or remove names, or shift the angle of an article are optional and subject to editorial decision.
+The editor may accept or decline such requests to protect editorial independence.

 2- Publication Guidelines for Contributors and Content Owners